How to remove medical bills from credit report?

 9. Consult Legal Assistance if Needed:

-How medical bills affect your credit score?
+How do medical bills affect your credit score?

-How to minimize the negative impact of medical bills on your credit score ?
+How to minimize the negative impact of medical bills on your credit score?